tangzk/admm/README.md

 ADMM is a Hadoop Map Reduce implementation of the Alternating Direction Method of Multipliers (ADMM) algorithm [1].

-ADMM is a generic optimization algorithm, this implementation includes a logistic regression objective function, but can be extended to use other objective functions.
-To checkout and run an example in MapReduce standalone
+ADMM is a generic optimization algorithm.
+This implementation includes a logistic regression objective function, however it can be extended to use other objective functions.

-mode:
+To checkout the code and run an example in MapReduce standalone mode, execute:

 ```bash
 git clone git@github.com:intentmedia/admm.git